K0rgana/web-advcd/README.md

    export default Pokemon;
    ```

-1. Set the massage state above the form, for every time that app has a messagem for this component then will show the feedback to the user
+1. Set the message state above the form, for every time that app has a message for this component then will show the feedback to the user

    ```js
    const Pokemon = () => {